 Russia Says Three Killed In Crimea Bridge Blast, Army Leadership Changed

-Russia on Saturday said three people were killed in after a truck exploded on its bridge linking Crimea — a symbol of its annexation of the peninsula — without immediately blaming Ukraine.
+Russia said Saturday three people had been killed after a truck exploded on its bridge linking Crimea — a symbol of its annexation of the peninsula — without immediately blaming Ukraine.

-On the same day, after Moscow suffered a series of setbacks on the battlefield that triggered unprecedented criticism of its army at home, Moscow appointed a new general to lead its Ukraine offensive.
+On the same day, after a series of setbacks on the battlefield that triggered unprecedented criticism of its army at home, Moscow appointed a new general to lead its Ukraine offensive.

-Russian investigators said three people were killed and that two bodies — a man and a woman — were pulled out of the water after the bridge had partially collapsed.

-They were likely to be passengers of a car that was driving near the exploded truck and that their identities were being established, Moscow said.
+Russian investigators said three people had been killed.
+The bodies of an unidentified man and a woman were pulled out of the water, likely passengers in a car driving near the exploded truck, Moscow said.

-It had also identified the owner of the truck as a resident of Russia’s southern Krasnodar region, saying his place of residence was being searched.
+The authorities also said they had identified the owner of the truck as a resident of Russia’s southern Krasnodar region, saying his home was being searched.

-Russia said the blast — which occurred just after 6 am local time — set ablaze seven oil tankers transported by train and collapsed two car lanes of the giant road and rail structure.
+Russia said the blast — which happened just after 6:00 am (0300 GMT) — had set ablaze seven oil tankers transported by train and collapsed two car lanes.

-The bridge, personally inaugurated by President Vladimir Putin in 2018, is a vital transport link for carrying military equipment to Russian soldiers fighting in Ukraine.
+The bridge is logistically crucial for Moscow, a vital transport link for carrying military equipment to Russian soldiers fighting in Ukraine.

-It is hugely important to the Kremlin, and Moscow had maintained the bridge crossing was safe despite the fighting.
+President Vladimir Putin personally inaugurated the bridge in 2018 — even driving a truck across it — and Moscow had maintained the crossing was safe despite the fighting.

 While some in Moscow hinted at Ukrainian “terrorism”, state media continued to call it an “emergency situation.”

+In his address, Zelensky spoke of a “sunny” future for Ukrainians — one without occupiers, “in particular in the Crimea.”

-Ukraine’s presidential advisor Mykhailo Podolyak earlier took to Twitter posting a picture of a long section of the bridge half-submerged.
+While he made no mention of the strategic bridge, his advisor Mykhailo Podolyak earlier posted a picture on Twitter of a long section of the bridge half-submerged.

 “Crimea, the bridge, the beginning,” he wrote.